 closely followed, with the highlight being a double 1st at Assen Circuit.
 During the season I was mentored by Roberto Baglioni, from Engines Engineering, who advanced my technique, skill and outlook to racing.

-The 2015 season finished 6th place in the championship, starting the season on a loaned Honda from Alistaire at Motor Sense, and missing the last round at Brands Hatch in September to attend the Red Bull Rookies selection event; making it to the final stage, but sadly no British rider was selected.
+The 2015 season finished with 6th place in the championship, starting the season on a loaned Honda from Alistaire at Motor Sense, and missing the last round at Brands Hatch in September to attend the Red Bull Rookies selection event; making it to the final stage, but sadly no British rider was selected.

-2016 season saw me competing on-board a standard Honda NSF250R machine as a rider for the FAB Racing Team in the HEL Performance British Motostar Championship Standard Class, a support class within the British Superbike Championship.
+The 2016 season saw me competing on-board a standard Honda NSF250R machine as a rider for the FAB Racing Team in the HEL Performance British Motostar Championship Standard Class, a support class within the British Superbike Championship.

 Towards the end of May 2016, I was invited to compete in the Moto 3 Open class of the Alpe Adria Road Racing Championship, riding the Engines Engineering 125GP machine.
-This championship is open to competitors from all over Europe, taking place within the countries of the Alpine-Adriatic region: Slovakia, Hungary, Croatia and Czech Republic.
+This championship is open to competitors from all over Europe, taking place within the countries of the Alpine-Adriatic region: Slovakia, Hungary, Croatia and The Czech Republic.
 Supported by Roberto Baglioni, who mentored me whilst

-ensuring the EE125 was race ready, I succeeded in winning the Championship and as the only rider from the UK also represented my country.
+ensuring the EE125 was race ready.
+I succeeded in winning the Championship and as the only rider from the UK also represented my country.

 In 2017, I competed in the HEL Performance British Motostar Championship standard class on the Honda NSF250R for the FAB team which proved somewhat of a juggling act for me as I had to balance racing around GCSE exams.